Nordix/nfqueue-loadbalancer/fragtrack.md

 The key is the tuple `{source, dest, fragid}`.
 This is the same, and unique, for all fragments of a packet.
 The FragData `state` can be;

-* Hash valid - We have seen the first fragment
+* Valid - We have seen the first fragment
 * Storing fragments - We have not seen the first fragment
 * Poisoned - We have lost a fragment (or something worse)